rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 By the 1980s, our behavioral neurophysiology lab had evolved into using 16 bit PDP-11 minicomputers and their first-generation IC-based LSI-11 successors.
 While doing follow-on research in an NIMH postdoctoral fellowship, I started studying artificial intelligence and symbolic programming on early personal computers.

-Since AI research encompassed understanding cognitive functions and computation with early primitive model 'neurons', it seemed a valuable complement to deep understanding of biological brains and behaviors.
+Since contemporary AI research encompassed understanding cognitive functions and computation with early primitive model 'neurons', it seemed a valuable asset that could be amplified with deep understanding of biological brains and behaviors.

 ![OrinModAI1](https://user-images.githubusercontent.com/71346897/173706883-8b9418da-0ce3-4aed-a1ad-c10251d9fb43.png)